bejoysat/amateurradio/README.md

 ## Repeaters
 VU Repeater database for Chirp software.
-Download the VU-Repeaters-master.csv file from the Repeaters folder (link above).
+Download the file [VU-Repeaters-master.csv](https://raw.githubusercontent.com/bejoysat/amateurradio/master/Repeaters/VU-Repeaters-master.csv) and save to local PC (right click on the link and choose Save link as..).
+After opening in Excel, delete the rows that are not required.
 The list is ordered state wise.
-After opening in Excel, delete the rows that are not required.
 Text filter can also applied to the "Comment" column like "[KL]".
 Save the file in the same CSV format.

 **Instructions**:
 1. Install Chirp software from chirp.danplanet.com